Temptress Moon: Production

-Despite its smaller scale story, Temptress Moon proved far more difficult a production than its predecessor, Chen's Farewell My Concubine.
+Despite its smaller-scale story, Temptress Moon proved far more difficult a production than its predecessor, Chen's Farewell My Concubine.
 Although filming began in 1994, Moon did not wrap until more than a year later in 1995; the film's budget in the intervening time having ballooned to over $7 million (US), over twice as much as Concubine.
 Other problems arose as well, notably the firing of the original Ruyi, the Taiwanese actress Wang Ching-ying, about halfway through the shoot.
 The resulting delay lasted five months before filming resumed with Gong Li in the lead role.

 Reception

 Unlike the near universal praise for Concubine, Temptress Moons reception abroad was considerably more muted.
 Critics praised the sumptuous visuals by Australian cinematographer Christopher Doyle, but also cited the confusing plot.
 Roger Ebert, in a typical review, noted "Temptress Moon is a hard movie to follow--so hard, that at some point you may be tempted to abandon the effort and simply enjoy the elegant visuals..."
 The New York Times also praised the film's sumptuous production values, but critic Stephen Holden also found the film to lack emotional weight, arguing that Temptress Moon ultimately "has the feel of a chic, kink-ornamented romantic pageant, unfolding at a distance."Temptress Moon holds a 62% rating on Rotten Tomatoes based on reviews from 13 critics.
+Asiaweek highlighted the film in its list of the 10 best films of 1996.